lalinsky/website/_posts/2012-09-05-chromaprint-0-7-released.md

 - release
 ---

-New version of Chromaprint has been released.
+A new version of Chromaprint has been released.
 The main change is compatibility with the latest FFmpeg API.
 There is also a modified fingerprint algorithm, that ignores leading silence up to a specific threshold, but this has no impact on Acoustid users.

 Functionality of the `fpcalc` utility has not changed, so I'm not building the binaries for this release.
 You can use the binaries from version 0.6.